epimorphics/food-alerts-wrapper/README.md

 These functions also parse the HTTP response, so the user can simply access the response data as Python objects.

+A usage example is listed below, as well as an excerpt from the documentation.
+The full documentation can be found [here](https://food-alerts-wrapper.readthedocs.io/en/latest/).

 ## Example

 ```python